How often should my system be inspected?

 No. Water damage from a home sprinkler system will be much less severe than the damage caused by water from fire-fighting hose lines or smoke and fire damage if the fire goes unabated.
 Property losses are 85% less in residences with fire sprinklers compared to those without sprinklers.
 Quick response sprinklers release 13-24 gallons of water per minute compared to 250 gallons per minute released by a fire hose.

-© Domestic Fire Protection LLC 2016.
+© Domestic Fire Protection LLC 2018.
 All Rights Reserved.
-Designed by Petree Creative Group.